How To Make Your Product Marketing Team Happy

 Don’t give anyone a reason to doubt the maturity or integrity of your product.
 Leave the branding elements alone.

-I once had a rep who took it upon themselves to create a completely separate brand guide.
+George Avetisov, 1up.ai But I once worked with a rep who took it upon themselves to create a completely separate brand guide.
 The color scheme, fonts, even the tagline were changed.
 To customers, it looked like they worked at a totally different company.
 They even proposed a new company logo.

 4. Pay Attention During Training